This article contains:

-The customization of the product will not be drastic, and it varies from one company to another.
+The product customization will not be drastic, and it varies from company to company.

 A company can decide to customize a product by understanding that particular country’s culture.

-You can customize only a few things of a product, such as the name, size, and functionality.
+You can customize only a few things of a product, such as a name, size, and functionality.

 Customizing your product for specific markets entails localization, which is the process of adapting your application to suit a different language and culture.
 Localization involves adapting every aspect of your app to fit your target market’s preferences, including unit and currency conversion, date formats, cultural norms, legal regulations, and different technological standards.

 It’s hard to win anything without a product strategy, including product development.

 Those who use product strategy are those who end up achieving their goals.